 It is therefore each student's responsibility to check their Tufts email account regularly, whether via the University-provided Outlook service or another email service of the student's choice.
-Visit Microsoft Exchange Email for information about Tufts email, including the accessing webmail application, setting up email on your devices and forwarding your email.
+Visit Email for Students for information about Tufts email, including the accessing webmail application, setting up email on your devices and forwarding your email.